gsegon/Magas/README.md

 Then continue as before.

-Installation from package managers:
+Installation from package managers (Ubuntu/Debian):
 -----------------------------------

-Ubuntu/Debian

 Add magas and dependecy repositories: